Overview of One Person Company (OPC) Registration

 - PAN Card: The Permanent Account Number card of the director is an important identity proof needed by the MCA to incorporate any company in India.

-- Aadhar Card: The Aadhar card is another important record that required by MCA that proves the name and location of the director.
+- Aadhar Card: The Aadhar card is another important record required by MCA that proves the name and location of the director.
 It is used to prove the Indian residency status of the director.

 - Address Proof: Proof of the listed office address is needed to confirm the site of the OPC.
 This can be a recent energy bill, lease or rent agreement, or any other government-issued document that clearly says the address and the name of the owner or the company.